Lake chub: Description

 The body is fusiform and somewhat elongate.
 It is usually 100 to 175 mm long, where the maximum length is approximately 225 mm.
 The back is olive-brown or dark brown, and the sides are leaden silver, hence the word plumbeus, referring to lead, in the scientific name of this fish.
 The snout is blunt and projects slightly beyond the upper lip.
 The corners of the mouth each bear a small barbel.
 The scales are small but well visible, and some may be black and form isolated dark spots on the lower sides.
-The dorsal, pelvic and anal fins each have 8 rays.
+The dorsal, pelvic, and anal fins each have 8 rays.
 The pectoral fins are broad and have 13–18, but more usually 15–16, rays.
 The fish has no teeth, adipose fin, or spines.
-The mouth is relatively small and the tail is forked.
+The mouth is relatively small, and the tail is forked.
 Breeding males can develop patches of bright orange or red at the base of the pectoral fins and sometimes near the mouth, and small nuptial tubercles on the top of the head, dorsal surface of pectoral rays, and on the belly near the base of the pectorals.
-The juveniles are similar to the adults, but have less obvious mottling or stripe.
+The juveniles are similar to the adults, but have less obvious mottling or stripes.
 The females are typically larger than the males.